 It’s good to prepare what to say and map out the event beforehand to make your guests feel comfortable.
 Start by greeting them and asking them how they are doing.
 While showing the house, deliver exciting facts and stories about the place you must have gathered from the owners.
 If neighbors are present, ask them to share why they like living in the area.
 Be prepared to answer questions like ‘why is the seller selling?’, ‘have there been any renovations recently?’ and ‘how much are the utilities?’

 The whole point of conducting open houses is to get leads that convert into buyers.
 To ensure that happens, you need to gather data from the guests.
 Getting them to sign up is the only way to collect valuable information like Email IDs and phone numbers.
 You can ask your guests to sign directly, but it puts you at the risk of coming across as pushy and desperate.
-A softer way to get it done is by holding a raffle.
+A more subtle approach can be adopted by organizing a raffle as an open house idea.
 Promise the guests that the contest winners will get a home decor voucher, a cookbook, or home appliances as a prize.
 This will motivate them to sign up.